NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. note::

-    The partition information above, and additional information can be listed using the :command:`scontrol --cluster <cluster> show parition` where :command:`<cluster>` is the name of one of the available clusters.
+    The partition information above, and additional information can be listed using the :command:`scontrol --cluster <cluster> show partition` where :command:`<cluster>` is the name of one of the available clusters.

 Job Dependencies
 ----------------

-Oftentimes, a job will need data from some other job in the queue, but it's nonetheless convenient to submit the second job before the first finishes.
+Frequently, a job will need data from some other job in the queue, but it's nonetheless convenient to submit the second job before the first finishes.
 Slurm allows you to submit a job with constraints that will keep it from running until these dependencies are met.
 These are specified with the ``-d``